 A track to explore Gran Canaria on a Gravel Bike

-In this post we share with you the challenge of travelling around the whole island on the most important dirt tracks.
+In this post we share with you the challenge of traveling around the whole island on the most important dirt tracks.
 And, at the same time, to pass through some of the essential places to visit in Gran Canaria.
 Gravel Bikes are perfect for getting to know the island by doing a mix of asphalt roads in good or bad condition, dirt tracks and easy trails.
 Here are all the details of the track, which you can divide into stages depending on your physical fitness and the days available.

 Kilometers of the complete track | 339 km |

-Total ascent | 9.168 m |
+Total ascent | 9.168m |

 % asphalt/dirt road | 45/55 |